Project Introduction

 Question for analysis: Which months historically have seen the highest/lowest increases in Total debt?

-Looking at our cleaned data, we need to aggregate based on month to look at our historical averages.
-We’ll set up a pivot table with our Record Month for our row and our average Total Debt Outstanding for our values.
-For simplicity here, I kept it in scientific notation but we can easily format the value in our pivot table if needed.
+Looking at the cleaned data, I need to aggregate based on month to look at the historical averages.
+I’ll set up a pivot table with the Record Month for the row and the average Total Debt Outstanding for the values.
+For simplicity here, I kept it in scientific notation but I can easily format the value in the pivot table if needed.

-This question requires less data manipulation, so we can rely instead on aggregating data in our pivot table.
+This question requires less data manipulation, so I can rely instead on aggregating data in the pivot table.
 When copying over the cleaned data, I removed the Debt Held by the Public and Intragovernmental Holdings to focus on total debt averages.
-Let’s look at our final data visualization:
+Here’s the final data visualization:

 Projected Growth of Publicly Held Debt